Excerpt from Finding Center Stage

 “That was a joke.”

-The guy searched Richard’s eyes, and then his face turned red.
+The guy looked up, searched Richard’s eyes, and then his face flushed red.
 “Shit.”

 “I’m Jake.
 Hell of a day,” he said, jerked forward a bit and grabbed his back.
 “The truth is we did lose a guy.”